-I am a third year PhD graduate student in Computer Science and Engineering at the University of Washington in Seattle.
+I am a fifth year PhD graduate student in Computer Science and Engineering at the University of Washington in Seattle.
 As I started this program right after receiving my undergraduate degree, my expected graduation date is no time soon (which is nice because I really enjoy Seattle).
 For my undergraduate degree, I went to Carleton College in Northfield, MN, where the city's motto is "Cows, Colleges, and Contentment" and graduated in 2013 as a Computer Science and Mathematics double major.
 Being a true nerd at heart, when my senior year at Carleton started, I realized I was I was in love enough with Computer Science (or just plain crazy enough) to enroll in a PhD program.

 If you're curious about my life before undergraduate, I grew up in Denver, Colorado with my parents, older sister, and cats.
 As a side note, I am a huge cat person - not in a crazy, old lady way but in a "cats are man's best friend" way.
 When I went to college, my parents moved to Albuquerque, New Mexico where food is served Christmas-Style (smothered in half red chili and half green chili).
 Being that I don't like chili, Albuquerque is not my favorite place to live, but one of its redeeming qualities is The Albuquerque International Balloon Fiesta.
 It is a sight to see, and I highly recommend it.